Chester, Massachusetts: History

-The area was opened for settlement in the 1750s as Township No. 9.
+Most of what is now the towns of Huntington and Chester were sold at auction (along with other parcels) on June 2, 1762, as Plantation Number 9, to William Williams for £1,500.
 It was incorporated as Murrayfield by the Massachusetts General Court on October 31, 1765.
 The town’s name was often confused with that of nearby Myrifield, also spelled “Merryfield” (now Rowe, Massachusetts) so the town petitioned the General Court to change its name to “Fairfield”.
 The General Court chose the name “Chester” instead and passed the act to change its name on February 21, 1783.

 The Western Railroad (later Boston & Albany Railroad) opened to Chester on May 24, 1841.
 In 1893 the collapse of a railroad bridge in Chester killed 14 people.

 Geography

-Set on the eastern edge of the Berkshires, Chester makes up the northwest corner of Hampden County.
+Set on the eastern edge of the Berkshires, Chester forms the northwestern corner of Hampden County.
 It is bordered by Huntington on the east, Worthington and Middlefield on the north, Becket on the west, and Blandford on the south.
 Chester is 21 mi southeast of Pittsfield, 30 mi northwest of Springfield, 115 mi west of Boston, 60 mi southeast of Albany, New York, and 150 mi northeast of New York City.

 According to the United States Census Bureau, the town has a total area of 96.3 km2, of which 94.8 km2 are land and 1.5 km2, or 1.56%, are water.
 It is drained by tributaries of the Westfield River.
 Many brooks flow into the Westfield throughout Chester.
 The West Branch of the Westfield flows through the western and southern parts of town and passes through the village of Chester, while the Middle Branch flows through the northern and eastern parts of the town, passing through the villages of North Chester and Dayville.
 The small village of Chester Center occupies high ground between the two river branches.
-U.S. Route 20 follows the West Branch from the southeast corner of the town to Chester village, then turns west up the valley of Walker Brook on its way to the town of Becket.
+U.S. Route 20 follows the West Branch from the southeastern corner of the town to Chester village, then turns west up the valley of Walker Brook on its way to the town of Becket.